emilybache/GildedRose-Refactoring-Kata/plantuml/readme.md

 # PlantUML
-This UML refactoring exercise is aimed at less technical people like analysts, testsers and other non-programmers.
+This UML refactoring exercise is aimed at less technical people like analysts, testers and other non-programmers.
 The key takeaway message is clarifying the need for continuous refactoring to people who do not code on a daily basis.

 ## Running and rendering
 Several alternatives are available to render PlantUML, see https://plantuml.com/running.